hajimariyam/Animated-Bar-Chart/README.md

 <img src='https://github.com/hajimariyam/Animated-Bar-Chart/blob/main/gifs/barchartAnimationLight.gif' width='45%' />

 ## User Interface
 At the onset of the program, the user is prompted to input the filename used for the animation and set a playback rate.
-The higher the number, the slower the animation.
-Entering a number less than or equal to 0 suggests the default playback speed.
+The number must be >= 0; the greater the number, the slower the animation.
+Entering a number less than 0 suggests the default playback speed, which is 2.

 The appropriate color codes in barchart.h should be used depending on if the terminal is in light or dark mode.

 ## Data File Format
+The data file for the bar chart animation should be in the 'datafiles' folder.
-A bar chart animation data file must be organized as a sequence of lines:
+Each file must be organized as a sequence of lines:
 - **Line 1:** title of data
 - **Line 2:** x-axis label
 - **Line 3:** source of data